openstack/neutron/doc/source/contributor/internals/openvswitch_firewall.rst

 .. note::

-  There is a new config option ``explicitly_egress_direct``, if it is set to True, it will direct egress unicast traffic to local port directly or to patch bridge port if destination is in remote host.
+  There is a new config option ``explicitly_egress_direct``, if it is set to True, it will direct egress unicast traffic to the local port directly or to the patch bridge port if the destination is in a remote host.
 So there is no NORMAL for egress in such scenario.
-This option is used to overcome the egress packet flooding when openflow firewall is enabled.
+This option is used to overcome the egress packet flooding when the openflow firewall is enabled.

 Connections that are not matched by the above rules are sent to either the ingress or egress filtering table, depending on its direction.
 The reason the